edrlab/thorium-reader-doc/content.en/300_accessibility/301_A11yInfos.md

 Attention !

-Work is underway to develop a guide for displaying accessibility information. accessibility information.
+Work is underway to develop a guide for displaying accessibility information.
 We are following this work and will implement the recommendations soon.

 {{< /hint >}}